oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ### <a name="SystemQueryOptionindex" href="#SystemQueryOptionindex">5.1.11 System Query Option `$index`</a>

-The `$index` system query option allows clients to do a positional insert into a collection annotated with using the [`Core.PositionalInsert`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#PositionalInsert) term (see [OData-VocCore](#ODataVocCore)).
+The `$index` system query option allows clients to do a positional insert into a collection annotated with the [`Core.PositionalInsert`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#PositionalInsert) term (see [OData-VocCore](#ODataVocCore)).
 The value of the `$index` system query option is the zero-based ordinal position where the item is